TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 :file:`typo3/`
 --------------

-Among others, this directory contains the two PHP files for accessing the TYPO3 backend (:file:`typo3/index.php`) and install tool (:file:`typo3/install.php`).
+Among others, this directory contains the PHP file for accessing the install tool (:file:`public/typo3/install.php`).

+..  versionchanged:: 14.0
+    The TYPO3 backend entry point PHP file :file:`typo3/index.php` has been removed.
+The backend can be accessed via the :ref:`backend-entry-point`.

 .. _legacy-directory-typo3-sysext: